-The signature is a classical invariant of links and knots; (see for example [Mu]).
-If $\gamma$ is a link on $\mathbb{S}^3$ which bounds a Seifert surface $\Sigma$ in $\mathbb{S}^3$, we consider the intersection form where $lk$ is the linking number and $\hat{\alpha}$ is the link obtained by pushing $\alpha$ in the direction normal to $\Sigma$ in $\mathbb{S}^3$.
-Given a base for $H_1(\Sigma)$, we define the matrix $V$ of $I$: the signature of $\gamma$ is the signature of the bilinear form defined by the matrix $V+^tV$.
-We point out that the literature contains two different definitions of the signature which coincide up to sign.\\ The signature of a link can be computed on a braid representing it and Gambodau-Ghys have estimated the signature of a product of two braids in terms of the signatures of the two braids ([G-G]).
-We recall (cf. [Mu]) that the for a knot $K$, where $g_4$ denotes the topological $4$-genus.
-Thus a slice knot has zero signature but the converse is not true and we will see more examples of that here.
+These are classical invariants of links and knots.
+If $\gamma$ is a link on $\mathbb{S}^3$ which bounds a Seifert surface $\Sigma$ in $\mathbb{S}^3$, we consider the bilinear form called {\it Seifert form} where $lk$ is the linking number and $\hat{\alpha}$ is the link obtained by pushing $\alpha$ in the direction normal to $\Sigma$ in $\mathbb{S}^3$.
+Given a base for $H_1(\Sigma, \mathbb{Z})$, we define the matrix $V$ of $\Phi$ and consider the bilinear form defined by the matrix $V+^tV$: its determinant is the {\it determinant} of the link and its {\it signature} is the signature of the link.
+We point out that the literature contains two different definitions of the signature which coincide up to sign.\\ If $\Delta_L$ is the Alexander polynomial of a link, then $det(L)=\Delta_L(-1)$.\\ We recall (cf. [Mu]) that for a knot $K$, where $g_4$ denotes the topological $4$-genus.
+Thus a slice knot has zero signature but the converse is not true and we will see examples of that below.